SanazKaz/Native-Mass-Spec-ML-model-and-Data-Generator/README.md

 This command will install all the packages listed in the requirements.txt file.

 That's it!
 You now have the environment set up and the necessary dependencies installed to run the project.
-Updating Dependencies
-If you add or remove packages from the project, make sure to update the requirements.txt file accordingly.
-To regenerate the requirements.txt file, follow these steps:

-Activate your virtual environment (if not already active):

-For Unix/Linux:
- source myenv/bin/activate

-For Windows:
- myenv\Scripts\activate

  ____________________________________